-Sponsored by the University of Houston Law Center's Law for Higher Education Law and Governance (IHELG), the Houston Higher Education Law Roundtable is an intensive seminar for junior faculty, who write or teach in the fields of college finance, financial aid, or the economics of college, and related areas, broadly and comprehensively considered.
-Held at the University of Houston Law Center every other year, the Law Roundtable alternates with the IHELG Houston Higher Education Finance Roundtable, which was established in 1998, with its inaugural seminar held in May, 1999.
-The 2013 Roundtable will be the fifteenth Houston Higher Education Roundtable hosted by IHELG.
-This activity is designed to improve the skills of junior, pre-tenured/tenure-track faculty conducting research in these fields; special accommodations may also be made for a very small number of scholars with terminal degrees who work for educational research organizations or associations.
+Sponsored by the University of Houston Law Center's Law for Higher Education Law and Governance (IHELG), the Houston Higher Education Finance Roundtable is an intensive seminar for junior faculty who write and teach in the fields of college finance, financial aid, or the economics of college, and related areas, broadly and comprehensively considered.
+Held at the University of Houston Law Center every other year, the Finance Roundtable alternates with the IHELG Houston Higher Education Law Roundtable, which was established in May, 1999.
+This activity is designed to improve the skills of junior, pre-tenured/tenure-track faculty conducting research in these fields; special accommodations may also be made for a very small number of exceptional scholars with terminal degrees who work for educational research organizations or associations.
 No doctoral students without completed dissertations (in any relevant field of study) will be considered, or law students whose JD degree has not been awarded.

-During the Roundtable, a small number of fellows (6-8) will be chosen to present papers, works-in-progress, or detailed outlines to the group, who will be joined by three senior faculty, with special expertise in the field of higher education law and governance.
-Fellows' work in higher education legal topics will be presented and critiqued, and there will be additional activities, including a discussion of research resources (funding opportunities, research agenda-building, mentorship).
-The Roundtable is scheduled to begin in the late afternoon, Sunday, June 2, 2013 through late morning-early afternoon on Tuesday, June 4, 2012; Fellows may stay that Tuesday night, but all must stay for the full program.
-Participants will be able to catch mid-afternoon flights from Hobby Airport and later afternoon flights from Intercontinental Airport.
+During the Roundtable, a small number of fellows (5-6) will be chosen to present papers or works-in-progress to the group, who will be joined by three senior faculty, with special expertise in the field of higher education finance and governance.
+Fellows' work in higher education finance topics will be presented and critiqued, and there will be additional activities, including a discussion of research resources (funding opportunities, research agenda-building, teaching, and mentorship).
+The Roundtable is scheduled to begin in the late Wednesday afternoon, May 23, 2018 arrival with midday departures on Friday, May 25, 2018.
+Fellows must stay for the full program.
 No family members will be eligible to attend the events or dinners, although they are welcome to share the rooms.
-All local expenses are paid by IHELG, and fellows' expenses will include airfare and ground transportation.
+All local expenses are paid by IHELG, and fellows' expenses will include their own airfare and ground transportation.
 A listserv will be established for each cohort, to maintain communications.
 In the past, partial support has been provided by the Ford Foundation, through a grant to the Association for the Study of Higher Education (ASHE), Institute on Equity Research Methods and Critical Policy Analysis; and through the TIAA-CREF Research Institute.

-There is no application form: a brief letter stating appropriate research interests and a c. v. should be sent to Prof. Michael A. Olivas, at the IHELG offices.
+There is no application form: a brief letter stating appropriate research interests and the proposed topic, and a c. v. should be sent to Prof. Michael A. Olivas, at the IHELG offices: email@example.com .
 (We will accept applications by U.S. mail, overnight mail, fax, or email.)
-Please share this with anyone who may have a research interest in higher education legal and governance topics.
-The firm deadline date for applying is February 8, 2013, and all materials for the Roundtable are due by May 10, 2013.
-All proposals must be works in progress, not-yet submitted for publication; they may be co-authored, but the proposing applicant must be the lead or major author.
+Please share this with anyone who may have a research interest in higher education finance topics.
+The firm deadline date for applying is February 17, 2018, and all draft materials for the Roundtable presentations will be due by May 11, 2018.

 For more information on this program, or on IHELG (the first U.S. research institute devoted to college law issues), consult our website at www.law.uh.edu/ihelg .

 Prof. William B. Kaplin, Catholic University of America/Stetson University; Prof. Leland Ware, University of Delaware; Prof. Michael A. Olivas, UHLC/IHELG; Prof. Amy J. Gajda, Tulane Law School.